hgcl/clara-le/src/now.md

 Robin and I are on a slow journey, having traveled from Europe to Asia overland.

-We are now exploring Malaysia through diverse Workaways and long quiet stays, two weeks at a time.
-We spend a lot of time in coffee shops, fleeing the heat and working on a big restructuring of our travel blog ([Eau de poisson](https://eaudepoisson.com/)).

-Being slightly food-obsessed, we are happily discovering new dishes on a daily basis!
-With its Malay, Indian and Chinese communities, Malaysia's rich food scene is good to us.
-Favorites of the moment: roti canai, char kway teow, nasi kerabu kelantan, kuih seri muka. --ENDCHAR--
+We are now in Vietnam for a few months, back in our comfort zone.
+Between street food discoveries, air-coned coffee shops, and motorbike loops, we are stopping at small towns in our search for a "less visited Vietnam". --ENDCHAR--

 ---